bahramkhanlarov/LAPD-Crime-Data-Analysis-Project-with-MongoDB/README.md

 ## Overview

-This project provides an in-depth analysis of crime data in the City of Los Angeles from 2020 onwards, using data sourced from the LAPD API.
+This project provides an in-depth analysis of crime data in the City of Los Angeles from 2020 onwards, using data sourced from the LAPD API (https://data.lacity.org/resource/2nrs-mtv8.json) https://data.lacity.org/Public-Safety/Crime-Data-from-2020-to-Present/2nrs-mtv8.
 The main objective is to identify patterns, trends, and insights that could be valuable for various stakeholders, including law enforcement, tourism agencies, and the general public.

 ## Table of Contents